codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 </html>
 ```

-The `login.js` file contains the logic for the `login()` function, which determines the result of the authentication attempt.:
+The `login.js` file contains the logic for the `login()` function, which determines the result of the authentication attempt:

 ```js
 async function postData(url = '', data = {}) {